 The agriculturally based businesses of the past will not support our economic future, nor will we attract large scale industry to our town.
 But, unlike other towns, we do have an important asset upon which to build a future.
 The economic livelihood of Meaford may well depend upon it retaining, maintaining and building upon this unusual and valuable asset.
 So, while there is important community and cultural value in retaining our buildings as a kind of “living museum”, perhaps more critical is the role the collection overall can play in securing our future community and economic well being.

-To join and support Heritage Meaford, click here.
+To join and support ACO Meaford, click here.